YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 -updateresync guarantees YottaDB that the replicating instance was, or is, in sync with the originating instance and it is now safe to resume replication.
 Use -updateresync only in the following situations:

-- To replace an existing replication instance files when an upgrade to a YottaDB version changes the instance file format.
+- To replace existing replication instance files when an upgrade to a YottaDB version changes the instance file format.
 Consult the release notes to determine whether this applies to your upgrade.
 - When an existing replication instance file is unusable because it was damaged or deleted, and is replaced by a new replication instance file.
 - Setting up an A→P configuration for the first time if P is an existing instance with existing updates that are not, and not expected to be, in the originating instance.
 - Setting up a new replicating instance from a backup of the originating instance (A->P only) or one of its replicating secondary instances.